coralvanda/game-api/README.md

 # Battleship endpoints

+## Known bugs:
+Upon registering a new user, the site will display an error that the user was not found, but it will proceed correctly.
+The cause of the bug has been indentified and a fix is coming ASAP.

 ## Update:
 The project now includes a front-end written in JavaScript that accesses the API to make the full experience of playing a game simple and easy